yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-reference/managed-cli-cluster.md

 type: docs
 ---

-Use the `cluster` resource to perform operations on a YugabyteDB cluster, including the following:
+Use the `cluster` resource to perform operations on a YugabyteDB Managed cluster, including the following:

 - create, update, and delete clusters
 - pause and resume clusters